-3ie’s Replication Programme aims to improve the quality of impact evaluation evidence used for policy making.
+3ie’s Replication Programme was established as a global public good to help improve the quality and reliability of impact evaluation evidence used for policymaking.

-This programme seeks to increase the number of replications specifically for impact evaluations of development programs.
-It funds and publicizes replication studies of influential, innovative, and controversial impact evaluations of development programmes.
+The programme is designed to highlight the benefits of internal replication of impact evaluations of development studies to the sector and to incentivise the conduct of replication studies of influential, innovative, and controversial impact evaluations of development interventions.

 3ie is committed to encouraging open and healthy dialogue between replication researchers and original authors.
 To support this goal, we have created the 3ie Replication Programme Notification and Communication Policy.